Nuchaz/BiblioCraft/README.md

  Norwegian - no_NO - NikolaiNyegaard and mariogrip

  French - fr_FR - Linyor

+ Spanish from Argentina - es_AR - Truebamateo, aliceingame, J. Mariano Cis and ines-aguirre